 - 1. Effluent samples must be maintained between 0 and 6°C from collection until utilized in the toxicity testing procedure.
 When a composite sample is required, each aliquot making up the composite must be chilled after collection and throughout the compositing period.
 The single allowable exception is when a grab sample is delivered to the performing laboratory for test initiation no later than 4 hours following the time of collection. - 2.
 Control and dilution water should be receiving water or lab water as appropriate, as described in the 40 CFR Part 136.3 approved method.
 If the dilution water used is different from the culture water, a second control, using culture water shall also be used. - 3.
 Reference toxicity tests, (a check of the laboratory and test organisms' performance), shall be conducted at least 1 time in a calendar month for each toxicity test method conducted in the laboratory during that month.
 Additionally, any time the laboratory changes its source of test organisms, a reference toxicity test must be conducted before or in conjunction with the first WET test performed using the organisms from the newer source.
 Reference toxicant testing must be conducted using the same test conditions as the effluent toxicity tests (ie., same test duration, etc.). - 4.
 If either the reference toxicant test or the effluent test does not meet all test acceptability criteria as specified in the 40 CFR Part 136.3 approved WET methods, then the permittee must re-sample and re-test within 14 days of receipt of the test results.
 The re-sampling and re-testing requirements include laboratory induced error in performing the test method. - 5.
 The chronic reference toxicant and effluent tests must meet the upper and lower bounds on test sensitivity as determined by calculating the percent minimum significant difference (PMSD) for each test result.
 The test sensitivity bound is specified for each test method (see Section 10, Table 6 in EPA/821-R-02-013).
-There are five possible outcomes based on the PMSD result.

-- a.
-Unqualified Pass The test's PMSD is within bounds and there is no significant difference between the means for the control and the effluent.
+There are five possible outcomes based on the PMSD result. - Unqualified Pass- The test's PMSD is within bounds and there is no significant difference between the means for the control and the effluent.
 The regulatory authority would conclude that there is no toxicity. - b.
-Unqualified Fail The test's PMSD is larger than the lower bound (but not greater than the upper bound) in Table 6 and there is a significant difference between the means for the control and the effluent.
+Unqualified Fail- The test's PMSD is larger than the lower bound (but not greater than the upper bound) in Table 6 and there is a significant difference between the means for the control and the effluent.
 The regulatory authority would conclude that there is toxicity. - c.
 Lacks Test Sensitivity- The test's PMSD exceeds the upper bound in Table 6 and there is no significant difference between the means for the control and the effluent.
 The test is considered invalid.
-An effluent sample must be collected and another toxicity test must be conducted within 14 days of receipt of the test results. - d.
-Lacks Test Sensitivity- The test's PMSD exceeds the upper bound in Table 6 and there is a significant difference between the means for the control and the effluent.
-The test is considered valid.
-The regulatory authority will conclude that there is toxicity. - e.
+An effluent sample must be collected and another toxicity test must be conducted within 14 days of receipt of the test results.

+d.
 Very Small but Significant Difference- The relative difference between the means for the control and effluent is smaller than the lower bound in Table 6 and this difference is statistically significant.
 The test is acceptable and the NOEC should be determined.

-D. Toxicity Identification Evaluation (TIE)/Toxicity Reduction Evaluation (TRE) Process
+E. Toxicity Identification Evaluation (TIE)/Toxicity Reduction Evaluation (TRE) Process